 For Owners of City Assisted Affordable Homeownership Units

 There are more than 500 affordable homeownership units in Cambridge.
 These units were created through various programs, including non-profit housing development, inclusionary zoning, and the Financial Assistance Program.
 All of these units have affordability restrictions.
 While most restrictions have similar terms, some may have different requirements.
 The information below may not apply to units sold prior to 1990.
-For specific questions about your unit, please consult your individual affordability restriction, or contact Anna Dolmatch at 617/349-4645 or email@example.com .
+For specific questions about your unit, please consult your individual affordability restriction, or please contact Antonia Finley, Homebuyer Coordinator, at 617/349-4643 or firstname.lastname@example.org.

 Selling Your Unit